ujh/ujh.github.io/source/cv/index.markdown

 * I speak English, German (first language), Greek, French, and Swedish
 * I use Macs to develop, but of course deployments happen on Linux so I have good knowledge of that, too.
 Windows not so much.

+## Open Source

+### HouseBot

+Worked on [HouseBot](http://sourceforge.net/projects/housebot/) which is an AI for the game of Go.
+Originally written in C++, but then rewritten in [D](http://www.digitalmars.com/d/).
+Also started an implementation of the game [Havannah](http://en.wikipedia.org/wiki/Havannah) on top of the HouseBot engine, but never finished it.

 ## Education

 ### 2001 - 2007 Bioinformatics at [TUM](http://www.tum.de) and [LMU](http://www.lmu.de) in Munich, Germany